Drug & Alcohol Rehab, Detox & Treatment Resources

 Substance abuse is rife in schools, particularly marijuana, prescription drugs and alcohol.
 It’s been reported that students and students’ parents deal drugs on or close to school premises, and New Bern police officers work closely with schools and kids in an attempt to combat this.
 The specialist group known as the Coastal Narcotics Enforcement Team has arrested numerous suspects for trafficking heroin, as has the New Bern Police Department.
 Help from the public leads to many successful arrests as well.

-Help is also available at New Bern drug rehab and New Bern alcohol rehab programs for struggling individuals who are looking to overcome their substance dependencies.
+Help is also available at drug and alcohol rehab programs in New Bern can help people who are looking to overcome their substance dependencies.
 The state of North Carolina has numerous treatment centers and recovery programs available, including local help in New Bern.

 Finding Help & Recovery in New Bern, NC